isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-09-22-metrocable.md

 title: Connecting people to opportunities
 permalink: /resources/case-studies/metrocable/
 image: /images/features/2020/metrocable-medellin.jpg
 description: Medellín’s MetroCable is the first of its kind in the world – a cable car system designed as mass transit.
-It connects marginalised communities on inaccessible mountain areas to the city centre, opens opportunities to employment and education, and breaks down socioeconomic stratification.
+It connects marginalised communities in inaccessible mountain areas to the city centre, opens opportunities to employment and education, and breaks down socioeconomic stratification.

 ---

 ***Medellín’s MetroCable is the first of its kind in the world – a cable car system designed as mass transit.
-It connects marginalised communities on inaccessible mountain areas to the city centre, opens opportunities to employment and education, and breaks down socioeconomic stratification.***
+It connects marginalised communities in inaccessible mountain areas to the city centre, opens opportunities to employment and education, and breaks down socioeconomic stratification.***

 <br>